agoldstein117/ASEC_Tool_and_Analysis/README.md

 ### How to Use the Tool

 Using the 'hh_to_pp.py' script, ensure you have downloaded the respective pppub and hhpub CSVs with the years you wish to use.
 The code has all three years, so it can be modified to work with any of the currently published years.
 It is heavily recommended that you run the code CELL BY CELL instead of all at once to make the process easier on your computer.
+Be sure when you read the information into a data frame using pd.read_csv that the dtype is str as the scripts will not work if it is in int or float format.
+If you wish to work with ints or floats I would suggest converting certain columns into that dtype.
 The variables pppub21,pppub20, and pppub19 contain the information from the respective personal CSV files, and hhpub21-hhpub19 do the same for the household information.

 The dictionary hh_person_names is necessary because the H_SEQ variable and PH_SEQ are the same value in both the pppub and hhpub CSVs; this is how individuals are tied to specific households within the data.
 We have to rename H_SEQ to PH_SEQ because we will merge the household data with personal data.
 This way, we can now tie location data to individuals.
 I used a left join for this process because we want to work with personal data as it has the more descriptive information we are interested in.
 Additionally, personal data has more variables to work with than households or family.
 It is also easier to work with personal data when looking for a more robust analysis.